-- Endpoint ICs: NXP, EM Microelectronic, Kiloway, Quanray, Shanghai Fudan Microelectronics Group, Alibaba and Alien. - Reader ICs: Phychips Inc, Shanghai Fudan Microelectronics Group and MagicRF.

-- Readers and gateways: Zebra. - Test and measurement systems: CISC.
+- Endpoint ICs: NXP, EM Microelectronic, Kiloway, Quanray, Shanghai Fudan Microelectronics Group, Alibaba and Alien. - Reader ICs: Phychips Inc, Shanghai Fudan Microelectronics Group, MagicRF and NationRFID. - Readers and gateways: Most major reader and gateway suppliers leverage, or have a stated intent to leverage, our platform. - Test and measurement systems: CISC.

 These competitors include companies that have much greater financial, operating, research and development, marketing and other resources than us.
 To gain market share, they could discount their products and accept lower margins, or they could maintain margins by achieving cost savings through better, more efficient designs or production methods.
-They could devote more resources than we can to product development, promotion, sale and support.
+They could devote more resources than we can to product development, promotion, sales and support.
 They could also bundle other technologies, including those we do not have in our product portfolio, with their RAIN products.